|

 The 18¢ rate was in effect for less than a year, the shortest period

 for any regular postage rate.
-The Postal Service had requested a
+During a period of high inflation, at least by U.S. standards, the Postal Service had requested a

-rate hike from 15¢ to 20¢, and the Postal Rate Commission allowed the
+rate hike from 15¢ to 20¢, but the Postal Rate Commission allowed the

 increase to only 18¢.
-The Postal Service immediately appealed, and
+The Postal Service immediately appealed the decision, and

 the 20¢ rate was approved for later in the year.